 Am I allowed to promote my training business through the Challenge?

 Absolutely!
-Throughout the summer each trainer is given access to a blog on the MHARF website in order to track their progress, post pictures, and answer questions.
-We also have a very active facebook page where trainers can post updates and photos.
-In the past some trainers have found it preferable to start a new facebook page for their horse.
-Even though we don’t ask trainers not to do this, we do require they keep their blog on the MHARF website updated and active to the same degree because many people who want to watch the progress of the horses are not on facebook.
-We will be more than happy to share links to those blogs on our facebook page.
-There is a prize given to the trainer who keeps the best blog!
+We ask that every trainer start and maintain a Facebook page for their horse.
+We will share these pages on our very active Facebook page and also on our website.
+Trainers can promote their business as much as they would like on their page.
+We will post trainer contact information on our website, as well as links to websites if the trainers have them for their business.
+There is a prize given to the trainer who keeps the best Facebook page!
 During the challenge itself, each trainer is given a table on which to display any materials they choose to provide (photos, newspaper articles, videos, testimonials, brochures, etc.).
 And of course, each trainer gets the arena to themselves during their freestyle exhibition to show off their abilities.
 There is plenty of time throughout the challenge for audience members to speak directly with trainers.
 We often find that people who adopt a challenge horse like to have that horse stay at the trainer’s facility for awhile so the new owner can take lessons and learn more about their new partner.

 How are the horses adopted out after the Challenge and do the trainers have an advantage if they want to adopt their horse?